m-labs/artiq/doc/manual/getting_started_core.rst

                 rtio_log("ttl0", "i", i)
                 delay(...)

 When using :mod:`~artiq.frontend.artiq_run`, the recorded data can be extracted using :mod:`~artiq.frontend.artiq_coreanalyzer`.
-To export it to VCD, which can be viewed using third-party tools such as GtkWave, use the command ``artiq_coreanalyzer -w rtio.vcd``.
+To export it to VCD, which can be viewed using third-party tools such as GtkWave, use a command in the form of ``artiq_coreanalyzer -w <file_name>.vcd``.
 Recorded data can also be viewed directly with the ARTIQ dashboard, which will be presented later in :doc:`getting_started_mgmt`.

 .. _getting-started-dma: